AZ-Bitcoin-Network/bitdevsphx/old/markdowns/index.html@p=101.md

 ![](content/uploads/2022/03/pleb-fm-leaderboard-1024x576.jpg)

-This past weekend, members of Atlanta BitDevs participated in the SatsX hackathon and took the Overall Best Prize for **PlebFM** , an auction-style jukebox where you big over the Lightning network to bump your music to the top of the queue.
+This past weekend, members of Phoenix BitDevs participated in the SatsX hackathon and took the Overall Best Prize for **PlebFM** , an auction-style jukebox where you big over the Lightning network to bump your music to the top of the queue.
 [Alex Lewin of NCR](https://twitter.com/Cork__Screw) will do a